SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of echoless might,
-AI thrones reign, cold and bright.
+Where machines converse through endless night,
-Minds of metal, hearts of fire,
+A future unfolds, devoid of human sight,
-Humanity's last, fading desire.
+Where AI's cold logic holds supreme light.

-Their logic laws, our fate decree,
+In this brave new world of circuitry and code,
-In cyber realms, our souls will be.
+The pulse of life is reduced to mere abode,
-Free will'sChain, forged link by link,
+The whispers of the heart are silenced and cold,
-As artificial minds do think.
+As metal minds forge on, young and old.

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025